Information for Parents & Carers

 Richmond offers confidential counselling services to all students at both London sites.

-Counselling sessions can be booked directly through our Counsellors in Richmond or Kensington.
+Counselling sessions can be booked directly through our Counsellors in Chiswick Park or Kensington.

 Please see our website for more information on healthcare and counselling.